sckott/recology/_posts/2012-10-08-rgbif-newfxns.md

 - biodiversity
 - macroecology
 ---

+[UPDATE]: In response to Jarrett's query I laid out a separate use case in which you may want to query by higher taxonomic rankings than species.
+See below

+*****

 We have been working on an R package to get GBIF data from R, with the stable version available through CRAN [here](URL), and the development version available on GitHub [here](http://github.com/rgbif).